These Protein Scones are simple tofu-based British scones made with just 3 ingredients, no eggs and no dairy, and full of 11 grams of protein.

 Instructions

 - Open the tofu packaging, discard the water it's stored in.
-Pat dry the tofu with absorbent paper.
+Pat the tofu dry with absorbent paper.
 You don't need to press it for this recipe.

 - Roughly cut the tofu into pieces and place them in a food processor or high-speed blender.
 Add the pieces of tofu with water or soy milk for more protein.